martin-brennan/writing.martin-brennan.com/_pages/index.md

 <div class="home">
 <div class="home__content" markdown="1">
-# Ah, a visitor from a distant land!
+# Hail, visitor from a distant land!

 Welcome, weary traveller.
 Take a seat, drink some water.
 You must be wondering what this place is.
 Answers will come in due time.